Skip to content

 • duplicate delivery IDs are handled idempotently

-For the full list of delivery headers and signature verification steps, see Webhooks And Events.
+For the full list of delivery headers and signature verification steps, see Webhooks.

 Common receiver mistakes: